Jill Biden: Education and career, marriages and family

 She met Senator Joe Biden in March 1975.
 They met on a blind date set up by his brother Frank, who had known her in college, though Biden had seen her photograph in a local advertisement.
 (Note: In August 2020, Bill Stevenson told media outlets that this oft-told story about how Joe and Jill Biden met was made up.
 Stevenson asserted that he and Jill had known Joe Biden and his first wife Neilia going back to 1972, that he had asked County Councilman Biden for help with a liquor license and had held a fund-raiser for his 1972 Senate campaign, and that Joe and Jill had begun an affair in 1974 before he and Jill had separated.
 In response to Stevenson's statement, a spokesman for Jill Biden said in September 2020: "These claims are fictitious, seemingly to sell and promote a book.
 The relationship of Joe and Jill Biden is well documented.
 Jill Biden separated from her first husband irreconcilably in the fall of 1974 and moved out of their marital home.
 Joe and Jill Biden had their first date in March of 1975, and they married in June of 1977.")
 Although he was nearly nine years her senior, she was impressed by his appearance and manners, which were more formal than those of the college men she had known.
 After their first date, she told her mother, "Mom, I finally met a gentleman."
 Meanwhile, she was going through turbulent divorce proceedings with Stevenson.
 She petitioned for a half-share in the Stone Balloon club, but the court case ended without its being awarded to her.
 A civil divorce was granted in May 1975.
+In 2026, Stevenson was charged with murdering his wife, 64 year-old Linda Stevenson, whom he married after divorcing Biden.

 She graduated with a Bachelor of Arts in English from the University of Delaware in 1975.
 (Note: Sources sometimes report Jill Biden's college graduation as occurring in 1974; news articles and press releases from the university indicate that 1975 is correct.)
 She began her career as a substitute teacher for the Wilmington public school system, then taught high school English full-time for a year at St. Mark's High School in Wilmington.
 Around this time she spent five months working in Biden's Senate office; this included weekly trips with the senator's mobile outreach operation to the southern portions of the state.